oat-sa/lib-lti1p3-core/doc/message/platform-originating-messages.md

     ]
 );
 ```
-**Notes**:
-- if no resource link url parameter is given, the launch will be done on the default launch url of the registered tool
-- since the platform should be able to manage their resource links the way they want (pre fetched from [deep link](https://www.imsglobal.org/spec/lti-dl/v2p0) for example), you can implement your own [LtiResourceLinkInterface](../../src/Resource/LtiResourceLink/LtiResourceLinkInterface.php)

-### Create an LTI resource link launch request message for the LTI resource link

-Once your `LtiResourceLinkInterface` implementation is ready, you need to launch it to a registered tool following the [OIDC launch workflow](https://www.imsglobal.org/spec/security/v1p0#openid_connect_launch_flow), within the context of a registration.

-To do so, you can use the [LtiResourceLinkLaunchRequestBuilder](../../src/Message/Launch/Builder/LtiResourceLinkLaunchRequestBuilder.php) to create an LTI resource link launch request, to start OIDC flow:
+Once your `LtiResourceLinkInterface` implementation is ready, you can use the [LtiResourceLinkLaunchRequestBuilder](../../src/Message/Launch/Builder/LtiResourceLinkLaunchRequestBuilder.php) to create an LTI Resource Link launch:

 ```php
 <?php